nintendowii111/spiritorb/index.md

 <h2>Controls (iOS)</h2>

 <p>The User Interface is setup with tradiontal console controls.
-A D-Pad is to the left and "A" "B" keys to the right.</p>
+A New Circle-Pad is to the left and "A" "B" keys to the right.</p>
 <p>When in a menu (without console buttons) double tapping with two fingers brings you back OR pressing with one finger and tapping with a second!</p>